 He is a theatrical and film actor.
 Chyra studied at the National Academy of Theatre in Warsaw at the Faculty of Acting and the Faculty of Direction.
 As an actor he became recognizable thanks to a role in Krzysztof Krauze's film “The Debt”, where he played the demonic Gerard blackmailing two young businessmen.
 He is a popular and sought after actor with a large range successful in film and on the theater stage in Poland and France.

 Graduated from the American Academy of Dramatic Arts.
 Her first love is acting, but writing comes as a close second.
-“The Miracle Mile Girls” is Magda’s debut as a screenwriter, Magda was born and grew up in Austin, Texas.
+“The Miracle Mile Girls” is Magda’s debut as a screenwriter.
+Magda grew up in Austin, Texas.